-SOCIL 5 Sociology of Race and Ethnicity 3 units 54 lecture hours
+SOCIL 5 Sociology of Race and Ethnicity 3 Units

 Examines the social construction of categories of race and ethnicity in society.
 Focus on inequality and the impact of racial categorization on everyday life through institutions such as the labor market, schools, residential segregation, healthcare, media, and the criminal justice system.
 (L)